 The Shield Tablet K1 from Nvidia is the one that popularized gaming on mobile devices as a whole.
 Thanks to its unique features and powerful Nvidia Tegra K1 processor, it accomplished things a lot of tablets couldn’t at the time, let alone at the original launch price.
 We haven’t heard from Nvidia much in the tablets department since this was launched in 2016.
 Even though its a much older device, the hardware still represents a decent budget option today.

-Despite all the great features on here, the software is a bit dated.
+Despite all the great features here, the software is a bit dated.
 It’s only gotten updates till Android 7.0 Nougat with no announcement for further versions.
-Overall, its still a decent buy if you’re on a tight budget in 2019 but don’t expect it to hold up 2-3 years down the line.
+Overall, it is still a decent buy if you’re on a tight budget in 2020 but don’t expect it to hold up 2-3 years down the line.
 Especially with that tiny amount of RAM

 Appuals.com is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.